judetarun/M1/README.md

 # RESULT:
-Thus the program to read A values and check whether A is positive number or not has been executed successfully.
+Thus the program to read X value and check whether that number is equal to 000 using an if-else has been executed successfully.